1955 All-Ireland Senior Football Championship final

-Route to the final
+Paths to the final

 Dublin had drawn much attention to themselves by dismantling the reigning All-Ireland champions Meath in the final of that year's Leinster Senior Football Championship.
 It was a twenty-point win, with Kevin Heffernan contributing a five-goal tally.
 Dublin required a replay to beat Mayo in the All-Ireland semi-final.

 Pre-match

 Until the Wednesday before the final Kerry's seven-day-a-week training regime, led by Dr Eamonn O'Sullivan, began with a brisk walk before celebration of Mass each morning; there followed light breakfast, a training session out on the pitch, lunch, an afternoon training session.
 This was considered revolutionary at the time, particularly as the GAA, fearing the advent of professionalism within its ranks, had implemented an unsuccessful ban on collective training of inter-county teams just the year before, only for it to be overturned within a year.

-British Rail were forced to schedule extra trains to Holyhead such was the clamour to see a Dublin team playing an exciting new brand of football.
+British Rail were forced to schedule extra trains to Holyhead such was the clamour to see a Dublin team playing a new brand of football.
 Queues formed in London's Euston railway station.

 Much of the curiosity on the part of would-be spectators was an effort to see a purely Dublin-born team, based mainly around the St Vincent's club of the 1940s and into the 1950s.
 This differed from the established routine of Dublin bringing countrymen in to play for their county team.
 Heffernan and Ollie Freaney adopted "scientific" ideas that went against the usual catch and kick mantra of the sport.
 Cyril Freaney, who also played in the final (as corner-forward), later recalled the level of opposition to this approach: "You had people shouting 'soccer, soccer', we were 'soccerites'".
 Indeed, Heffernan was a known admirer of Don Revie — an Englishman who played soccer only — so his reputation as a traitor to his sport was somewhat justified.